defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 ![Example of communications on upstream/downstream](/assets/images/2023-03-27/actors_2.jpeg)

-The sample images may not indicate that much have changed, but imagine more problems spaces and how the complexity of communications can grow.
+The sample images may not outline the great difference at first sight, but imagine more problems spaces and how the complexity of communications can grow.
 With some rules in place, the components could communicate mostly upstream and downstream up to the top level, and on the top level they could communicate sideways.
 It could sometimes mean that we are just forwarding messages upstream and to the side, but the benefit of that is that we could reason about certain process spaces independently of each other.

 I took this idea and tried to re-model layered and per module structure, so we can follow the same set of heuristics.
 It would mean that **in order for us to find all connected components for a single Domain concept, we would have to traverse in depth first approach and find all the connections downstream**.
-That would eliminate a whole lot of space to find the connections between our logical model that forms the functionality as a whole.
+That would eliminate a whole lot of search space to find the connections between our logical model and what forms the functionality as a whole.

-With a standard four layered approach it is hard to take a given model and find all its connections, as we have a parallel layer separation for domain space, application, infrastructure and user interface concerns.
+With a standard four layered approach **it is hard to take a given model and find all its connections**, as we have a parallel layer separation for domain space, application, infrastructure and user interface concerns.
 The byproduct of that is that we always need to traverse upstream and to the sides to find all components that may be related to our model itself.